S-Zainuddin/DUFT-by-Schaffy/README.md

 Analysis Questions

-1. Which type of marketing exposure is most succesful:
+1. Which type of marketing exposure is most succesful when promoting luxurious product:
    - Endorsement: Celebrity or influencer?
    - Platform: YouTube or Instagram?
 1. When is the best time of the month and year to promote luxurious products while still maintain its exclusiveness?